 What is a Learning Log?

-At Glen Park Primary, we have recently introduced a new approach to homework and out of school learning, called Learning Logs.
+At Glen Park Primary, we have introduced a different approach to homework and out of school learning, called Learning Logs.

 Learning Logs are a journal for children to record their knowledge and understanding about topics that they are covering in the classroom, in whatever way they feel is most helpful.
 Children may use pictures, writing, photographs, labelled diagrams, pop up pictures, fold away flaps, to present their work.